gracco/sysadmin-interview-questions/README.md

 * How to add/remove a group from a user?
   - usermod -a -G groupname username #to add a user in a new group
-  - usermod -G [all groups that you want the user into] username #You don't remove the user from a group, you all the user in all groups that this user is suppose to be.
+  - usermod -G [all groups that you want the user into] username #You don't remove the user from a group, you add the user in all groups that this user is suppose to be.

 * What is a bash alias?
   - It's a shortcut for some bash command